GovTechSG/seed-documentation/onboard-device/windows.md

 5. Ensure that your device is connected to the Internet so that Intune is able to install the required SEED components and configurations.
 6. Within the next 2 hours, check your inbox (organisational email address) to see if you have received the successfully onboarded email.
 7. If you don't receive this email after two hours, submit an [incident request](https://go.gov.sg/techpass-sr).
-8. After receiving the email notification, a desktop notification will be sent to inform you of the device name change and snd requesting that you restart the device.
-Do the following:

-  i.
-Save your current work and restart your device.

-  ii.
-If prompted to specify your password, enter it.

 ## Step 3: Verify installation